Skip to main content

 What is digital learning?

 Digital learning covers a wide array of techniques, tools and frameworks.
-On the whole, digital learning is any type of learning or instructional practice in which technology is used as a learning aid.
-Digital learning can be done completely online, or it can be blended with in-person learning; for example, it can include a digital element and real-life practice or a workshop.
+Overall, digital learning is any type of learning or instructional practice in which technology is used as a learning aid.

 Digital learning emerged in the 1990s when companies began to create online learning tools for their employees to use on their personal computers.
 This quickly gave way to e-learning delivered via learning management systems (LMSs), which became much more popular with the rise of the internet in the late 1990s and early 2000s, especially via the software Blackboard.